StarkShang/vite-plugin-chrome-extension/docs/workflow.md

 Because Chrome extensions cannot use ES6 import, the outputs of the vite-plugin-chrome-extension should in format IIFE (Immediately Invoked Function Expression) for each entry (such as service worker, content scripts).

-However, rollup neither support code-split for iife format([rollup/issues/2072](https://github.com/rollup/rollup/issues/2072)), nor support multiple entries([rollup/issues/3325](https://github.com/rollup/rollup/issues/3325)).
+However, rollup neither support code-split for IIFE format([rollup/issues/2072](https://github.com/rollup/rollup/issues/2072)), nor support multiple entries([rollup/issues/3325](https://github.com/rollup/rollup/issues/3325)).

 Current solutions is: